pulumi/pulumi-hugo/themes/default/content/blog/stack-transfers/index.md

 ### Transferring multiple stacks

 To transfer multiple stacks, you can navigate to the Stacks page and then click the `...` icon beside the ‘Create a Project’ button in a collaborative organization and the `Transfer stacks` button in an Individual account.
 In order to transfer multiple stacks you need to be an Organization Admin.
-For organizations on the Pulumi Enterprise or Business Critical Editions, an audit log will be produced each time a stack is transferred and it contains which organization the stack was transferred to.
+For organizations on the Pulumi Enterprise or Business Critical Editions, an audit log will be produced each time a stack is transferred and it records which organization the stack was transferred to.

 ![Bulk stack transfer](bulk_transfer.png)